-- surfacing in a rural location, can appear incongruous.
-A careful balance between appropriate design, location and number of signs is required to prevent cluttering the landscape and eroding local distinctiveness. - 5.9.12 Many visitors arrive at, and travel through, the area by car.
-The sign-posted Solway Coast Heritage Trail takes in both banks of the Nith, and links all three NSAs in the region.
-Stunning views across the Solway are revealed driving along A710, but there are few viewing points, causing slowing traffic and informal parking.
+through the area by car.
+The signposted Solway Coast Heritage Trail follows the A75 through the NSA, and links all three NSAs in the region.
+Stunning views across Wigtown Bay, and out to the Solway can be taken from the A75, but there are few viewing points, causing slowing traffic and informal parking.
 Informal parking on verges and roadsides can be dangerous and is inconvenient to other road users.
 However, provision of further parking in inappropriate locations may increase visitor numbers to more inaccessible locations, potentially causing disturbance to wildlife and affecting the sense of remoteness.
 Car parking provision needs to be carefully thought out as the location and size of car parks, signage to them and application of a charge can affect the distribution of cars and visitors throughout the NSA.

-RECREATION AN D TOURISM: Countryside access Key issues Opportunities Code Accessibility of countryside within NSA Seek to increase opportunities for all residents and visitors to participate in quiet recreational activity RT/Ca1 Support of landowners Appropriate Seek to encourage the use of existing tracks that avoids damage and disturbance to wildlife or farm livestock, agricultural land, or features of cultural interest.
-RT/Ca2 design and signposting of routes Support the provision of planned and managed access through the development and implementation of the Core Path Network and Access Strategy RT/Ca3 Disturbance to farming Disturbance to Support initiatives aimed at packaging and promoting cycling breaks that link with local cycle and repair shops and accommodation RT/Ca4 wildlife Management of car parking Seek to encourage provision of sensitively sited and designed car parks, supported by a possible 'park and walk' initiative RT/Ca5 Seek to develop local links/spurs from the Solway Coast Heritage Trail to the coast RT/Ca6 Seek to encourage the use of public transport to reach and explore the NSA RT/Ca7
+RECREATION AND TOURISM: Countryside access Key issues Opportunities Code Accessibility of countryside within NSA Seek to increase opportunities for all residents and visitors to participate in quiet recreational activity RT/Ca1 Support of landowners Seek to encourage the use of existing tracks, which avoids damage and RT/Ca2 Appropriate design and signposting of routes disturbance to wildlife, farm livestock, agricultural land, or features of cultural interest Disturbance to farming Support the provision of planned and managed access through the RT/Ca3 Disturbance to wildlife development and implementation of the Core Path Network and Access Strategy Management of car DT/C - 4 parking Support initiatives aimed at packaging and promoting cycling breaks that link with local cycle and repair shops and accommodation RT/Ca4 Seek to encourage provision of sensitively sited and designed car parks, supported by a possible 'park and walk' initiative RT/Ca5 Seek to develop local links/spurs from the Solway Coast Heritage Trail to the coast RT/Ca6 Seek to encourage the use of public transport to reach and explore the NSA RT/Ca7